-There is no point in penny pinching around the edges, if you don’t do something to help your most valuable and expensive resources.
-Making people more efficient and productive is the key.
+There is no point in penny-pinching around the edges if you don’t do something to help your most valuable and expensive resources.
+Making people more efficient and productive is key.

 The way to do this is by using great software that allows you to do more work with the same number of people.
 There is no other way.
 If you operate your firm in an organized and efficient manner, you will find that your client service improves and with it your reputation.

-A firm with a great service and a great reputation can CHARGE A PREMIUM over the going rate because a transaction is as important as buying or selling a house.
-Most people prefer to work with someone they trust, rather than opting for the cheapest option. mobility.
+A firm with great service and a great reputation can charge a premium over the going rate because a transaction is as important as buying or selling a house.
+Most people prefer to work with someone they trust, rather than opting for the cheapest option.

 Commercial reality dictates that there is almost always someone cheaper.
 I would suggest that if you consider your competitors over the years that have offered a really cheap product, you will find that not many of them have survived.
 In fact, you have to have extraordinarily good systems and efficiencies to survive if you select the cheapest as your competitive advantage.

 Why not aim to make your people as productive as possible, provide great service and then decide how much to charge?

 The most common objection to buying great software is that you can get mediocre software for free.
 And yet it is not free.
 You pay heavily in inefficiencies, delays and poor technology.
 Developing software is a demanding and costly exercise.
 It is not possible to create and maintain great software without a reliable revenue stream.